History of the Jews in Greece: Ottoman Empire

-Greece was ruled by the Ottoman Empire from the mid-15th century, until the conclusion of first the Greek War of Independence ending in 1832, and then the First Balkan War in 1913.
+Greece was ruled by the Ottoman Empire from the mid-15th century, although pockets of Christian rule such as the Duchy of Naxos persisted for longer, until the conclusion of first the Greek War of Independence ending in 1832, and then the First Balkan War in 1913.
 During this period, the centre of Jewish life in the Balkans was Salonica or Thessaloniki.
 The Sephardim of Thessaloniki were the exclusive tailors for the Ottoman Janissaries, and enjoyed economic prosperity through commercial trading in the Balkans.

-After their expulsion from Spain, between fifteen and twenty thousand more Sephardim settled in Thessaloniki.
+After the Alhambra Decree of 1492 expelled the Jewish community from Spain, between fifteen and twenty thousand Sephardic Jews settled in Thessaloniki (then Salonica).
 According to the Jewish Virtual Library: "Greece became a haven of religious tolerance for Jews fleeing the Spanish Inquisition and other persecution in Europe.
 The Ottomans welcomed the Jews because they improved the economy.
 Jews occupied administrative posts and played an important role in intellectual and commercial life throughout the empire."
 These immigrants established the city's first printing press, and the city became known as a centre for commerce and learning.
-The exile of other Jewish communities swelled the city's Jewish population, until Jews were the majority population in 1519.
+The exile of other Jewish communities swelled the city's Jewish population, and in 1519, the Jews represented 56% of the population of Thessaloniki, and in 1613, their share was 68%.
 Ottoman Jews were obliged to pay special "Jewish taxes" to the Ottoman authorities.
 These taxes included the Cizye, the İspençe, the Haraç, and the Rav akçesi ("rabbi tax").
 Sometimes, local rulers would also levy taxes for themselves, in addition to the taxes sent to the central authorities in Constantinople.

-In 1519, the Jews represented 56% of the population of Thessaloniki, and in 1613, their share was 68%.

 In the year 1523 the first printed edition of the Mahzor Romania was published in Venice, by Constantinopolitan Jews which contains the Minhag of the Jews from the Byzantine empire.
 This Minhag represents probably the oldest European Prayer rite.
 A polyglot edition of the Bible published in Constantinople in 1547 has the Hebrew text in the middle of the page, with a Judaeo-Spanish translation on one side and a Yevanic translation on the other.